uniwue-rz/a2a/README.md

       replacement: 127.0.0.1:9115 # The blackbox exporter.
 ```

+The blackbox mode can be called with help of `-b` and if some groups
+should be ignored these can be added as comma separated values with `-i`.

 ## Build

 You can build your own binaries from the source code, using golang standard